hanszhang717/hancezhang-blog/content/en/posts/compute-leverage.md

 And as technology shifts the dominant form of leverage again, the importance of that consensus is starting to fade.
 I believe we are now in the early days of a new, even more powerful form of leverage: **compute**.

 In fields dense with information that can be automated, compute is becoming a more efficient and scalable lever than labor, code, or capital.
 AI is the key that has unlocked this.
-It has lowered the barrier to orchestrating vast amounts of computational power from an expert-level engineering task to something a single creator can do.
+It has transformed orchestrating vast amounts of compute from an expert-level engineering task into something a single creator can do.
 This shift is poised to fundamentally change how we build teams, design organizations, and distribute rewards.

 ### **From Coordinating People to Orchestrating Compute**